polettix/ETOOBUSY/_posts/2020-12-18-conway-multidimensional.md

 Generalizing to 4 dimensions in the "second half" of the puzzle is trivial with copy-paste and adaptations.
 I know, I know... copy and paste code is not a good practice.
-But but... it's very effective if you are in a hurry and you don't care about future maintenance.
+But but... it's very effective if you are in a hurry and you don't care about future maintenance!

 [Conway's Game of Life]: {{ '/2020/04/23/conway-life/' | prepend: site.baseurl }}
 [Advent of Code]: https://adventofcode.com/